The Cave of Dragonflies Zodiac

 What it is is basically a Pokémon calendar, assigning each day of the year a unique Pokémon such that the one for your birthday is your "Zodiac Pokémon".
 Basic probability dictates that yours probably isn't your favorite, but hey - it's still fun, right?
-And because mythology is also fun, the Zodiac has bit of a fictional backstory.
+And because mythology is also fun, the Zodiac has a little 'in-universe' backstory.

 Long ago, when the world was young, only the legendary Pokémon existed.
 Mew had been given the power of Life, and began to make from itself the lower Pokémon, but Mew worried that the Pokémon would have difficulties surviving on the young planet, and therefore asked that for every Pokémon that it created, one of the legendary Pokémon named itself as its Guardian and would watch over the species for ever and ever.

 But though all agreed to this system, the legendary Pokémon still had conflicts of their own.
-In particular, when a mysterious Pokémon calling itself Deoxys had arrived from outer space and demanded a place among the legendaries, while this had been agreed upon by majority vote, some opposition had remained, and Deoxys retained a grudge against the legendary Pokémon for this.
+In particular, when a mysterious Pokémon calling itself Deoxys had arrived from outer space and demanded a place among the legendaries, some opposition had remained despite the vote coming down in its favor.

-One day, on the Day of Magikarp, the legendary Pokémon arranged a great gathering to discuss the state of the world, but many did not want Deoxys to attend, as they were still suspicious of his motivations for immigrating to this foreign planet.
-As the Day of Magikarp was in the Reign of Suicune, Suicune had the final word, and being one of those opposed to Deoxys' inclusion as a legendary, he refused to invite him.
-This angered Deoxys, and to take his revenge on Suicune and the legendaries, he decided to cripple the Pokémon of the day.
-The Magikarp were then strong Pokémon drawn to anger and hatred, but Deoxys, using his power over genes to alter their nature, made them weak and quelled their fighting spirits, in the hope that they would be driven to extinction and Suicune would be blamed for letting them perish.
+One day, on the Day of Magikarp, the legendary Pokémon arranged a great gathering to discuss the state of the world, but many did not want Deoxys to attend, still suspicious of his motivations for immigrating to this foreign planet.
+As the Day of Magikarp was in the Reign of Lugia, Lugia had the final word, and being one of those opposed to Deoxys' inclusion as a legendary, Lugia refused to invite him.
+This angered Deoxys, and to take his revenge on Lugia and the legendaries, he decided to cripple the Pokémon of the day.
+Back then, Magikarp were strong Pokémon drawn to anger and hatred, but Deoxys, using his power over genes to alter their nature, made them weak and quelled their fighting spirits, in the hope that they would be driven to extinction and Lugia would be blamed for letting them perish.

 Though he could not create new life on his own, he plotted to inspire humans to create a new legendary Pokémon.
-He tried his hand at first with the virtual Pokémon Porygon, which he innocently offered to Guard after the legendaries heard of it; then, confident in his skills, he planted the idea of the creation of Mewtwo in the minds of human scientists.
+He tried his hand at first with the virtual Pokémon Porygon, which he innocently offered to Guard after the legendaries heard of it; then, confident in his skills, he planted the idea of the creation of Mewtwo in the minds of the humans.

 At first, the newly-created Mewtwo did just as Deoxys had hoped, causing chaos among the legendaries and attempting to kill Mew and take his place.
-However, Mew met with Mewtwo and turned him over to the legendary Pokémon's side, and he had immediate suspicions about who was behind it.
+However, Mew met with Mewtwo and turned him over to the legendary Pokémon's side, and Mew had immediate suspicions about who was behind it.
 He went to Deoxys and told him: "You misguided fool; inspiring the creation of a new legendary Pokémon could have been the undoing of us all.
-If you swear that you will never do such a thing again, you may continue to inspire the humans to create lower Pokémon; but if you refuse, Mewtwo will take your place as a legendary Pokémon and Guardian to the Pokémon that you have protected."
+If you swear that you will never do such a thing again, you may continue to inspire the humans to create lower Pokémon; but if you refuse, Mewtwo will become Guardian to the Pokémon that you have protected instead and you will be expelled from the ranks of the legendary Pokémon."

-Deoxys did not want to be expelled from the ranks of the legendary Pokémon, so he grudgingly swore never to inspire the humans for the creation of a legendary Pokémon again, though he was permitted to inspire the creation of two new members of the Porygon family.
-Meanwhile, thanks to Mewtwo's newfound humility he found acceptance among the legendaries and was granted the previously unassigned final day of the year to reign over - the year had lengthened as the planet's rotation slowed since the original assignment of the reigns and seasons, that day being given a special Season of the Mind in his honour.
+Deoxys grudgingly swore never to inspire the humans for the creation of a legendary Pokémon again, though he was permitted to inspire the creation of two new members of the Porygon family.
+Meanwhile, thanks to Mewtwo's newfound humility he found acceptance among the legendaries, reigning over a new Season of the Mind created in his honour.

 From this day on the legendary Pokémon lived in peace and prosperity, but Deoxys still burned with jealousy and a deep-set grudge against the legendaries who had wronged him - and in secret, he was still planning his ultimate revenge.

-(The game Magikarp: The Gathering picks up where the Deoxys aspect of this story left off, if you're interested.)
+(The quirky treasure-hunt-slash-text-adventure game Magikarp: The Gathering picks up where the Deoxys aspect of this story left off, if you're interested.)